tanmayij/ZK-Identities/README.md

 # zk-identities: privacy-preserving identity verification

-a prototype system for proving attributes from government-issued identities (driver's licenses) using zero-knowledge proofs and merkle commitments, without revealing unnecessary information to verifiers.
+a prototype system for proving attributes from government-issued identities using zero-knowledge proofs and merkle commitments. includes encrypted database extension with attribute-agnostic merkle trees and schnorr signatures.

 **author**: Tanmayi Jandhyala